igormichalak/writings/Short_Book_Reviews.md

 ## Not Recommended

-**Verilog by Example: A Concise Introduction for FPGA Design** *by Blaine C. Readler*
+**Verilog by Example: A Concise Introduction for FPGA Design**
+*by Blaine C. Readler*

 I got disappointed by this book, it provided very few examples, and all of them were very basic, nothing more than what you can find in a more practical book for beginners, where you can learn something more than just the syntax.
-Instead, you should check out "Getting Started with FPGAs" by Russell Merrick.
+You should check out "Getting Started with FPGAs" by Russell Merrick instead.

 Most of the text was descriptions of examples, but nothing that couldn't be guessed simply by looking at the code.